AT&T: Thank You Very Much, BofA Merill Lynch

 Safe-haven status

 AT&T is the 800-pound gorilla of the telecom sector.
-During times of market volatility blue chip mega-cap stocks like AT&T tend to hold up better than the rest of the market.
+During times of market volatility, blue chip mega-cap stocks like AT&T tend to hold up better than the rest of the market.
 The company is involved in a steadily-growing business and has proven by the test of time it has the attributes to weather any storm.
 AT&T managed to navigate the Great Recession of 2008 and Dot.com bust of 2000 without cutting the dividend.
 I have complete confidence the dividend is safe.

 What's more, AT&T is investing in its future by creating an entire ecosystem wrapped around the company's wireless network.
-The acquisition of Time Warner (NYSE: TWX) and recent integration of DirecTV will allow AT&T to not only survive the wireless wars, but thrive in a post-war environment.
+The acquisition of Time Warner and recent integration of DirecTV will allow AT&T to not only survive the wireless wars, but thrive in a post-war environment.
 Furthermore, the current best-in-class yield will buoy the stock.

 High-yield income play